intel-analytics/BigDL-2.x/docs/docs/PythonUserGuide/examples.md

 * [Text Classification](https://github.com/intel-analytics/analytics-zoo/tree/master/pyzoo/zoo/examples/textclassification): This example uses pre-trained GloVe embeddings to convert words to vectors and trains a CNN, LSTM or GRU `TextClassifier` model on 20 Newsgroup dataset.
 * [DataFrame](https://github.com/intel-analytics/analytics-zoo/tree/master/pyzoo/zoo/examples/nnframes): There are three examples to show how to perform transfer learning/model inference using pre-trained Inception v1 model with DataFrame-based API.
 * [TFNet](https://github.com/intel-analytics/analytics-zoo/tree/master/pyzoo/zoo/examples/tfnet): This example illustrates how to use a pre-trained TensorFlow object detection model to make inferences.
+* See [here](../ProgrammingGuide/usercases-overview.md) for more notebooks on user applications and demos.